DaudCloud-sudo/Microservice-CI-CD-Pipeline/README.md

 ### Basic Example of `unittest` in Python

-Here's a basic example of how you might use `unittest` to test the backend microservice:
+Here's how I used `unittest` to test the backend microservice:

 ![image](https://github.com/user-attachments/assets/b61c4a8d-f734-4b44-9a52-cb4986fcfe43)